 Ant Banks has a career spanning through four decades and a litany of Gold and Platinum success with artists including Too Short, Ice Cube, E-40, Mack 10, Snoop Dogg, Spice 1 and others.
-While often overlooked in conversations about west coast producers, Ant Banks productions and mixes are on par with, if not exceeding, those of his peers like Dr. Dre and DJ Quik.
+While often overlooked in conversations about west coast producers, Ant Banks productions and mixes are on par with, if not exceeding, any of the top producers in rap music.

 By the mid-80’s Ant Banks had already began flooding the streets of Oakland, CA with a slew of independent projects and birthing what became known as the “Oaktown Funk”.
 In those beginnings, he was working with friend and Oakland rap sensation MC ANT in 1985.
 The two recorded numerous 4-track cassette classics like “Dance Floor”, “Feel the Bass” and “M.C.
 Ant & Ant Banks” along with several others.
 In 1988, Ant Banks and MC Ant released their first album entitled M.C.
 Ant The Great, with joint collaborative efforts by DJ Terry T. Distributing the tapes at their high school, out of the trunk of their cars, the album went on to sell more than 60,000 units independently.